 The census determines how critical resources and political power are distributed.

-As New Yorkers, our fair share of over $650 billion in federal funding is at stake.
-This includes funding for our public education, public housing, roads and bridges, and much more.
+As New Yorkers, our fair share of billions of dollars in federal funding is at stake.
+This includes funding for our public education, affordable housing, roads and bridges, and much more.

 And, if we are undercounted, we could lose up to two seats in Congress, diminishing the power of our voices on Capitol Hill.